Floo33R/Pwnagotchi-Converter/README.md

 **`$ ./convert2hccapx.sh`**

 ## Usage of downloadPCAP
 If you want to download all handshakes from your Pwnagotchi to your local machine and convert them you should use this script.
-At first this script creates a Zip-folder from the pcap files over SSH.
+At first this script creates a Tar-folder from the pcap files over SSH.
 Than it will copy them to your local machine with Secure Copy Protocol (SCP).
 The files will be saved in `~/Downloads/handshakes/`.
 The file name of the downloaded file is marked with a timestamp at the end.
-Then it removes the Zip-folder from your Pwnagotchi to save space.
+Then it removes the Tar-folder from your Pwnagotchi to save space.
 Now it moves over to your local machine and starts to unzip the folder.
 It will do now the same as the [convert2hccapx.sh](#Usage-of-downloadPCAP) script.
 The only thing I've added to this script is, that only \*.pcap are converted.
 So, there are no error messages anymore.
 Only the name of the log file changed to convert.log instead of log.txt.
 At the end it moves the log-file, the combinded.hccapx and the hccapx folder into the root directory of the handshakes.

 Usage of the command:
 **`$ ./downloadPCAP.sh`**